SCENIC GARDEN

 CHAPULTEPEC

-In 2022, Michan Architecture with Parabase and Taller de Paisaje Entorno won an international design competition for three new pavilions and a landscape project in Chapultepec Park, one of the largest and old parks in Latin America.
+In 2022, Michan Architecture with Parabase and Taller de Paisaje Entorno won an national design competition for three new pavilions and a landscape project in Chapultepec Park, one of the largest and old parks in Latin America.
 Most of the project’s mass is generated from reusing the site's own resources and respecting pre-existing trees and minimizing waste.

 The site concept and planning strategy was clear: land free of trees would be dug out and utilized to transform the site into a landscape of low hills and lakes.
 This topographic complexity generates a series of public spaces of intimate scale, favoring multiple outdoor activities.
 At the same time, the topography itself allows for the necessary acoustic and visual protection in the areas that require it.
 The intervention minimizes its impact on existing ecosystems while creating new ecosystems and microenvironments across five distinct areas.
 The first area focuses on reforestation with a variety of trees like Pines, Oyameles, and Oaks as part of the forest recovery program.
 The second area, situated in sunny hills, features xerophyte-stony vegetation requiring less water.
 Pollinator gardens are proposed in the prairie area with abundant sunlight, connected by routes to other parts of the program, while understory gardens thrive in shaded areas with existing trees.
 Lastly, intermittent water gardens associated with bodies of water form the fifth group, contributing to the lacustrine-riparian ecosystem.
 The topography of the project also facilitates the management of the water resources of the site, being possible to store them in the generated ponds.
 The small variations in height of the terrain naturally produce diverse scenarios that favor biodiversity.